-- 41.(1) If parking requirements are not stipulated for a particular use, or in terms of a specific condition imposed by the Municipality, parking must be provided at a minimum ratio in accordance with the table entitled "Minimum off-street parking requirements". - (2) The Municipality must determine off-street parking requirements for land uses not stipulated in the table "Minimum off-street parking requirements". - (3) The column in the table titled "Minimum off-street parking requirements" and with heading "Normal Areas" refers to standard requirements that apply to areas where public transport is not being specifically promoted. - (4) The column with heading "PT1 Areas" refers to areas where the use of public transport is to be promoted, but where the Municipality considers the provision of public transport to be inadequate. - (5) The column with heading "PT2 Areas" refers to areas where the use of public transport is to be promoted and the Municipality considers the provision of public transport sufficient enough to justify the reduced parking requirements . - (6) Areas initially determined to be PT1 Areas may be changed to PT2 Areas once the Municipality is satisfied that the provision of public transport is adequate. - (7) If an area has not been specifically identified by the Municipality as a PT1 or PT2 area, then the parking requirements for Normal areas apply. - (8) Off-street parking space must be provided- - (a) on the property for which parking is required; - (b) subject to the Municipality's approval, in public parking facilities available in the vicinity; or - (c) in accordance with the table below; - (9) Areas designated as "PT1" or "PT2" areas must be indicated on the zoning scheme map.
+- 43.(1) If parking requirements are not stipulated for a particular use, or in terms of a specific condition imposed by the Municipality, parking must be provided at a minimum ratio in accordance with the table entitled "Minimum off-street parking requirements". - (2) The Municipality must determine off-street parking requirements for land uses not stipulated in the table "Minimum off-street parking requirements". - (3) The column in the table titled "Minimum off-street parking requirements" and with heading "Normal Areas" refers to standard requirements that apply to areas where public transport is not being specifically promoted. - (4) The column with heading "PT Areas" refers to areas where the use of public transport is to be promoted and/or the Municipality considers the provision of public transport sufficient enough to justify the reduced parking requirements.

+- (5) If an area has not been specifically identified by the Municipality as a PT area, then the parking requirements for Normal areas apply. - (6) Off-street parking space must be provided- - (a) on the property for which parking is required; - (b) subject to the Municipality's approval, in public parking facilities available in the vicinity; or - (c) in accordance with the table below; - (7) Areas designated as "PT" areas must be indicated on the zoning scheme map.